5 Tips for the Best Pizza on a Pellet Grill

-Just like a pizza oven, a pizza stone will absorb moisture as you bake, giving you a perfectly crispy crust.
-A 15" pizza stone is the perfect size for the Platinum SE grill.
-I have the Pizzacraft 15" Ceamic Baking/Pizza Stone that we found on Amazon for a pretty good deal and if you want to cook two pizzas at the same time, buy two and you can use them side by side on the grill.
+A pizza steel will absorb and radiate heat as you bake, giving you a perfectly crispy crust.
+The Kuma Pizza Steel is the perfect size for the Platinum SE grill.
+If you want to cook 2 pizzas at once, you can place them side by side on the grill.

 3. Use parchment paper.

 I still can not believe how great this worked.
 Cut out a sheet of parchment paper the exact size of the pizza you want, (the dough recipe below is great for 2 - 12" pizzas).
 Roll out your dough then transfer it to the paper.
 When your pizza is ready for the grill, leave it on the paper and you can easily set it directly on the steel.
 When you rotate your pizza half way through the cook (always a good idea) you can easily slip the paper out to finish the pizza directly on the steel.

 4. Try the 2 ingredient pizza dough recipe (2 cups greek yogurt and 3 cups self-rising flour).

 Full disclosure, the only way that this is actually made from only 2 ingredients is if you have self rising flour.
 If you do not, then simply combine 3 cups of all-purpose flour with 3 teaspoons baking powder and 1 - 1/2 teaspoons salt.